telerik/blazor-docs/components/treeview/selection/single.md

 # Single Selection in TreeView

-The TreeView lets the user select a single node at a time.
+The TreeView lets the user to select a single node at a time.

 In this article:
 * [Basics](#basics)